 Everest has a particular admiration for Steve McQueen who, he says, could carry off any outfit.
 But he is at his most stylish in the original Thomas Crown Affair, playing a bank robber opposite Faye Dunaway’s insurance investigator.

 “A lot of the looks I love are based on tradition but slightly subverted,” says Everest, “and here was a younger guy wearing traditional things in a slightly more contemporary way.
-I think Thomas Crown made his money in property, but he would have been nouveau riche.
+I think Thomas Crown made his money in property, but he would have been nouveau riche with many credit cards and a forex merchant account.

-“He’s wearing a Dougie Hayward three-piece Glen check suit with a matching pale blue shirt and tie, with Persol glasses.”
+“He’s wearing a Dougie Hayward three-piece Glen check suit with a matching pale blue shirt and tie, with Persol glasses.
+This choice was made at the time when tailor was hiring virtual assistant who helped him choose the best combination.”

 That tailoring is no accident: Hayward was one of the most influential tailors of the Sixties, dressing Michael Caine for The Italian Job and Terence Stamp in Modesty Blaise.
 His clients included Clint Eastwood, John Gielgud, Mia Farrow, and McQueen’s co-star Faye Dunaway.